Pension Refund for Nationals of Albania

 This article goes into the crucial details of the eligibility for a Payout of German Pension Contributions for the citizens of Albania.

-German pension refund entitlement for citizens of Albania
+German Pension Refund Eligibility for Citizens of Albania

 So, what becomes of these contributions after your employment in Germany ends, and you leave the country?
 Can they be reclaimed?